JulianNicholls/Raspberry-Pi-Misc/README.md

-Use the Adafruit I2C library to drive a normal LED connected to the first pin, an RGB LED connected to the second, third, and fourth pins on a MCP23017 chip, changing its colour every time a button connected to the fifth I/O pin.
+Use the Adafruit I2C library to drive a normal LED connected to the first pin, an RGB LED connected to the second, third, and fourth pins on a MCP23017 chip, changing its colour every time a button connected to the fifth I/O pin is pressed.

 ----